 Hello again!
-This is Deb Montgomery, CEO of Resource Associates – a now 22 year old grant writing firm.
+This is Deb Montgomery, CEO of Resource Associates – a now 22-year-old grant writing firm.
 I will be writing several blog articles on the topic of assessing one’s chances of obtaining a grant award.
 You are reading part one of this series.

 There are many thought processes and strategies that can, should, and should not apply to this topic so I am going to start off with a discussion about the proper examination of eligibility.

-In the case of a Tribal Nonprofit; if the Executive Director is Native American and the participants served represent a certain proportion of Native Americans, does that make it a tribal nonprofit?
+In the case of a Tribal Nonprofit; if the Executive Director is Native American and the participants served represent a certain proportion of Native Americans, does this make it a tribal nonprofit?
 Not really…but sometimes is the muddiest answer.

 Bottom line: Such interpretive verbiage can often mislead organizations into applying for grants in which they are not eligible.

 As many of you know, I founded a nonprofit several years ago called Capacity Builders Inc. (capacitybuilders.info).
 The majority of our Board of Directors, the majority of our staff, and nearly all of the participants we serve are Native American (primarily Navajo).
-For the first few years of operations, Capacity Builders Inc. (CBI) applied for several foundation and state grants that called for Tribal Nonprofit applicants.
+For the first few years of operations, Capacity Builders Inc. (CBI) applied for several foundation and state grants called for Tribal Nonprofit applicants.
 We applied and won a few of these grants without any question of eligibility.
-It was only around two years ago that our own consideration of being a Tribal Nonprofit began to disqualify us from funding eligibility – mostly state and federal funding.
-Most recently, we were told by a funder that unless our nonprofit holds an active tribal council resolution that designates CBI as the sole recipient of ALL grant funding on behalf of the tribe (not just this sole funding opportunity), we would be disqualified as a Tribal Nonprofit.
+It was only around two years ago our own consideration of being a Tribal Nonprofit began to disqualify us from funding eligibility – mostly state and federal funding.
+Most recently, we were told by a funder unless our nonprofit holds an active tribal council resolution designating CBI as the sole recipient of ALL grant funding on behalf of the tribe (not just this sole funding opportunity), we would be disqualified as a Tribal Nonprofit.
 We have learned two lessons from this and related cases.
 The designation of Tribal Nonprofit can differ vastly from funder to funder…and we must ALWAYS give the funder a call or email to clarify eligibility before we ever sit down to write a grant.